dekorateio/dekorate/docs/documentation/helm.md

 }
 ```

-#### Building
+Once, you have configured the Helm chart, you can generate the Helm resources under the folder `target/classes/META-INF/dekorate/helm/<chart name>/` with:

     mvn clean package

-To generate the above Helm resources under the folder `target/classes/META-INF/dekorate/helm/<chart name>/`.

-Moreover, assuming you're using Kubernetes, the Helm templates will include the following files by default:
+Assuming you're using the [Kubernetes]({{site.baseurl}}/docs/kubernetes) Dekorate extension, the Helm resources will include by default the following templates at `target/classes/META-INF/dekorate/helm/<chart name>/templates/`:
 - deployment.yaml
 - ingress.yaml
 - service.yaml
 - NOTES.txt

+**Note**: the Helm annotation is also compatible with the [Openshift]({{site.baseurl}}/docs/openshift) Dekorate extension.

 #### Mapping Values